chrisdunne/qlogs/README.md

-# qlog - search for evidence of compromise
+# qlogs - search for evidence of compromise